Downloading ICPSR Data Directly

 In addition to the codebook and data files, some ICPSR studies will also come with SPSS, Stata, or SAS file definition (syntax) code, which can be modified and run to load the raw text (ASCII) data file into that statistical package.
 Some ICPSR studies come with the data already formatted for a statistical package (e.g., SPSS (sav), Stata (dta) or SAS files).
 These files can be directly imported into its corresponding statistical package.
 Finally, some older ICPSR studies come with OSIRIS data and dictionary files (an old IBM mainframe statistical package).
 OSIRIS files from ICPSR can be converted to other statistical packages using the utility Stat/Transfer.
 Contact us for software help to modify your downloaded files with Stat/Transfer or any of the statistical packages mentioned.

-ICPSR hosts a variety of special topic archives, including the: Health and Medical Care Archive (HMCA), Resource Center for Minority Data (RCMD), National Archive of Computerized Data on Aging (NACDA), Center for Population Research in LGBT Health, National Archive of Criminal Justice Data (NACJD), and Substance Abuse & Mental Health Data Archive (SAMHDA).
+For browsing data on specific topics, ICPSR organizes their data in a variety of topical classifications, as well as hosting Thematic Collections of data on individual web sites, including the: Health and Medical Care Archive (HMCA), Resource Center for Minority Data (RCMD), National Archive of Computerized Data on Aging (NACDA), Center for Population Research in LGBT Health, National Archive of Criminal Justice Data (NACJD), and Substance Abuse & Mental Health Data Archive (SAMHDA).

 Bibliography of Data Related Literature